3 Days in New Orleans | What to See, Where to Eat & Drink, Where to Stay in NOLA

 1. Brennan’s

 Set brunch as your highest priority and the quintessential cornerstone of your trip!
 Brunch at Brennan’s is an experience to be had!
 Their innovative Creole menu borrows influences from French and Spanish ancestry with modern updates and distinct seasonal offerings.
 The dining area is picture-perfect old-world elegance.
-Toast your mimosas and dig in y’all!
+Toast your mimosas and dig in, y’all.
+If you’re building a 3-day New Orleans itinerary, you’ve got to include at least one unforgettable brunch.

 2. Killer Poboys

-By far the best Poboys you’ll have in New Orleans!
+By far the best Po Boys you’ll have in New Orleans!
 This is a STAPLE for any foodie heading to the city.
-Be sure to get the Seared Gulf Shrimp Poboy, smothered in lime spice, sriracha aioli, herbs, daikon radish and cucumber.
-I just got hungry typing this.
+Be sure to get the Seared Gulf Shrimp Poboy, smothered in lime spice, sriracha aioli, herbs, daikon radish, and cucumber.
+I just got hungry typing this, and it is perfect if you’re doing New Orleans on a budget without sacrificing flavor.

 3. Compére Lapin

 I had my favorite meal here.
 A trendy and unassuming space with a very friendly waitstaff and incredible food to match.
 Compére Lapin is French for “brother rabbit”.
-The restaurant is helmed by Chef Nina Compton in the heart of the Warehouse Arts District in New Orleans.
+The restaurant is helmed by Chef Nina Compton in the heart of the Warehouse Arts District in New Orleans, and it’s a must-add to your New Orleans trip ideas list for a memorable dinner.

 4. Jack Rose

-This dinner and evening beverage hotspot mixes traditional southern flavor with a variety of international delights.
-I tried the Pampanno en Papillote and was pleasantly surprised that I love cooked fish in a bag.
+This dinner and evening beverage hotspot mixes traditional southern flavor with a variety of international delights, making it a standout for any New Orleans trip itinerary, dinner, or happy hour plan.
+I tried the Pampano en Papillote and was pleasantly surprised that I love cooking fish in a bag.
 Dining at Jack Rose is an otherworldly experience you cannot miss!

 5. Cafe Du Monde

-What is a trip to New Orleans without beignets and coffee at Cafe Du Monde!?
-If there’s one thing to do in New Orleans, it’s this.
-Ridiculously cheap and delicious, sit down at Cafe Du Monde’s open-air terrace and stuff your face with powdered-sugar covered classic fried dough.
-HINT: Don’t wear black, or any dark colors!
+What is a trip to New Orleans without beignets and coffee at Café du Monde!?
+If there’s one thing to do during your weekend getaway, it’s this for any New Orleans 3-day itinerary you’re putting together.
+Ridiculously cheap and delicious, sit down at Cafe Du Monde’s open-air terrace and stuff your face with powdered-sugar-covered classic fried dough.
+HINT: Don’t wear black or any dark colors!
 You’ll thank us later. ;)

 6. Bacchanal Wine

-Bacchanal started as a little wine shop on the far east corner of the New Orleans Bywater but slowly emerged as an eclectic Bywater watering hole.
+Bacchanal started as a little wine shop on the far east corner of the New Orleans Bywater, but slowly emerged as an eclectic Bywater watering hole.
 Bacchanal played an important role as a gathering place for the locals after Katrina and became an epic part of the city's recovery.
-Initially Bacchanal did not have the permission or the permits to be an outdoor kitchen and jazz club seven nights a week, and was eventually raided by the city.
+Initially, Bacchanal did not have the permission or the permits to be an outdoor kitchen and jazz club seven nights a week, and was eventually raided by the city.
 That raid began a year-long quest for legal permits to host their nightly backyard parties.
-Bacchanal is a local treasure in the Bywater neighborhood and a must-see if you find yourself in New Orleans.
-We sincerely loved spending the evening here with friends, taking in the lively music and learning a bit of why locals love to call this place home.
+Bacchanal is a local treasure in the Bywater neighborhood and a must-see if you find yourself in the area, especially while touring on a New Orleans vacation itinerary with friends.

 7. Jewel of the South

-A tight knit and aesthetically pleasing bar space with artisan, hand-crafted signature dishes.
-Jewel of the South serves some of the best cocktails you can find within the French Quarter.
-Make sure to make a reservation for dinner if you want to stick around to eat as this place books up fast!
+A tight-knit and aesthetically pleasing bar space with artisan, hand-crafted signature dishes.
+Jewel of the South serves some of the best cocktails you can find within the French Quarter, a true New Orleans must-visit for cocktail lovers.
+Make sure to make a reservation for dinner if you want to stick around to eat, as this place books up fast!

 What to Do in New Orleans